jhou2/docs.review.ninja/index.md

 Your Github credentials are needed to access your code for code review.
 We follow Github's recommended best practices to secure your credentials.
 All your code is stored on Github's servers.
 None of it is copied or stored on Review Ninja servers.
 You are welcome to check out the source code yourself and run your own instance of Review Ninja.

 ### Add your repository

+Click on the organization name with the repository you want to add.
+You must have collaborator status to add the repo.

 To add repositories, click "Configure".